thisisrandy/tell-me-a-story/backend/README.md

 ## Model generation

 Run the first section of `tell-me-a-story_gpt2.ipynb` to generate the model.
 Download the complete model directory to `models/`.
+Note that rather than attempting to download the model directly from Colab, it is _much_ faster to save the model to your Google Drive and download from there (steps in the notebook).
 You can try it directly with `test_inference.py` or by running `api.py` and navigating to `localhost:8008`.

 ## Deployment to Google Cloud Run